 of Sienna Church in Beechview, Reverend Bachner was called upon to assume the

-dual-role as leader of St. Pius and Our Lady of Loreto.
+dual-role as leader of Our Lady of Loreto and St. Pius.
 Already quite popular

 with his congregation in Beechview, Reverend Bachner has brought his youthful

-exhuberance and leadership qualities to the families of St. Pius in
+exhuberance and leadership qualities to the families of Our Lady of Loreto and

 Reverend Bachner officially took on his